 No screen time for you yet, Orange boy!

 Those few leftover clothespins that did not get painted will serve a purpose with unlimited options.
 You can assign 1 daily task to each child and put it beside their painted pins.
 So they know they need to do their daily coloured task PLUS 1 extra task of Mom’s choice.

 Or it could be an empty clothespin that means, “Ask if there is anything I can do to help?” after dinner time.

 Orange Boy just begged me to let him close his eyes and randomly select his extra job for tomorrow, which is another great idea.

 In less than half an hour you can have a chore system created.
-And if you would prefer to skip the painting step, you could also use washi tape to personalize the pins.
+Or even less if you use washi tape instead of painting pins.

 Due to my excitment over creating this clothespin chore system, I had to post this right away.
 It has not even been tested.
 But I know it will work.
 So I’ll post the successful results on the Lightly Frayed facebook page in the next few days.
 There’s that optimism brimming over again.